lifechurch/youversion-web-open-ideas/README.md

 The project contained here should have an extremely-low-friction setup, and be relatively easy to contribute potential React-based solutions to.

+"Official" issues that are ready to be worked on are marked with the [Help Wanted](https://github.com/lifechurch/youversion-web-open-ideas/labels/help%20wanted) label.
+We may institute other labels or methods of organization later.

 ### What it looks like